 We are becoming a more polarised world where only binary opinions seem to prevail.
 The argument around Workplace v Facilities appears to be no different.
 We are being asked to choose between one or the other.

-In his article .
-He states “We are being asked to consider, as part of a sometimes bad mannered debate, whether facilities management is part of the Workplace ecosystem or vice versa and which profession… is best placed to become the apex beast in this particular jungle……both have a point but are misguided, and there’s no need at all for the rancour.
-If you accept that the notion of ‘Workplace’ covers the digital and cultural considerations as well as physical workspace – which it does – then you can see that it has a clear overlap with FM, but what arises from this could never be described as an overarching discipline.”
+In his article 'The wider debate about workplaces gives facilities managers a chance to crack the code'.
+He states "We are being asked to consider, as part of a sometimes bad mannered debate, whether facilities management is part of the Workplace ecosystem or vice versa and which profession... is best placed to become the apex beast in this particular jungle......both have a point but are misguided, and there’s no need at all for the rancour.
+If you accept that the notion of ‘Workplace’ covers the digital and cultural considerations as well as physical workspace – which it does – then you can see that it has a clear overlap with FM, but what arises from this could never be described as an overarching discipline."

 Back to Mr van Eersel's article.
 He cites that the two disciplines are separate but that Workplace is more important.
 His primary reason is that Workplace focusses on business impact.
 It is this writers opinion that the separation of the two disciplines is incorrect.